pa-innovation/ha-doppler/README.md

 -Alarm ID
 Provide the Alarm ID to be deleted.

+### Update Alarm Status

+Changes the state of an existing alarm on the Doppler.
+This can be used in automations to set an alarm, stop a ringing alarm, or to snooze a ringing alarm.

+-Targets
+Because alarms are numbered on a per clock basis, it is advisable to select only one device when updating alarm status.

+-Alarm ID
+Provide the Alarm ID for changing the status.

+-Alarm Status
+Alarm statuses are "set", "unarmed", and "snoozed". "set" means that the alarm will go off.  "unarmed" means that the alarm won't go off.  "unarmed" is also used to stop a ringing alarm. "snoozed" allows snoozing a ringing alarm.

 ### Set Main Display Text

 Creates a scrolling text message on the Doppler (Minus a few characters Doppler can't display.)